stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 The main result in this section will be proving that the outer measure, when restricted to the Borel sets of $\mathbb{R},$ is in fact a measure.

 ### Additivity of outer measure on Borel sets
+The main task for showing that the outer measure is a measure, when restricted to Borel sets, is to show that the outer measure is additive on the borel $\sigma$-algebra.
+We break up this proof into intermediate results, including some results that are useful in subsequent chapters.
-We build up to the proof that the outer measure restricted to Borel sets is in fact a measure, in a few different steps.
+First, we show that the outer measure is additive if one of the sets is open.

 :::{prf:theorem} Additivity of outer measure if one of the sets is open
 :label: mira:thm:additivity-of-outer-measure-if-one-set-is-open